lnls-sirius/archiver-installation-scripts/portainer-docker-interface/README.md

 ## Secure Portainer using SSL

 As we are running NGINX on the same host as portainer, we can use ssl on the proxy side.
-Still:
+Still one can configured ssl directly at:

 By default, Portainer’s web interface and API is exposed over HTTP.
 This is not secured, it’s recommended to enable SSL in a production environment.